IdentityPython/idpy-oidc/doc/client/config.rst

 -----------------------

-As you may have guessed by now a lot of the work you have to do to use this packages lies in the RP configuration.
+As you may have guessed by now a lot of the work you have to do to use this packages lies in the RP/Client configuration.
+I'll use just RP in the rest of the document but everywhere you see RP you can also think Client (in the OAuth2 sense).

-The configuration parameters fall into 2 groups, one general that is the same for all RP/clients and one which is specific for a specific OP/AS
+The configuration parameters fall into 2 groups, one with basic information that are independent of which OpenID Provider (OP) that RP

 General configuration parameters
 --------------------------------